-In an effort to help curb the opioid crisis in our country, more and more doctors are refusing to prescribe necessary pain medication for patients suffering from chronic pain.
+In an effort to help curb the opioid crisis in our country, more and more doctors are refusing to prescribe necessary opiate-based pain medication for patients suffering from chronic pain.
 In fact, a recent study found that approximately 40 percent of primary care doctors are now refusing to accept new patients who require a prescription for opioid-based pain medication.
-For many patients with chronic pain issues, this could lead to a situation where they cannot get the pain relief they need from proven pain medications.
+For many patients with chronic pain issues, this could lead to a situation where they cannot get the pain relief they need from proven, effective painkillers.

-Can your doctor refuse to prescribe you pain medication to treat chronic pain?
-This blog will answer that question and provide insight into how the Coleman Institute in Richmond, VA, and our detox clinics around the country can help you detox from pain medication with the Coleman Method and live a life free of addiction.
+Can your doctor refuse to prescribe pain medication to treat chronic pain?
+Learn more and find out how the Coleman Institute in Richmond, VA, and our detox clinics around the country can help you detox from pain medication with the Coleman Method and live a life free of addiction.

 John is a 60-year-old man who was the victim of a motor vehicle accident in 1996 that left him with multiple injuries, including skull, vertebral and other bone fractures.
 He was hospitalized for several weeks.
 He had his entire face rebuilt and rods placed in his back while the doctor screwed other bones back together.

-John experienced severe pain, and— needless to say— because it was 1996, he was treated with a vast spectrum of prescription opioids, including hydrocodone, oxycodone, and hydromorphone.
+John experienced severe acute and chronic pain, and— needless to say— because it was 1996, he was treated with a vast spectrum of prescription opioids, including hydrocodone, oxycodone, and hydromorphone.

 Treating Chronic Pain with Opioids in the ‘90s